Covid – 19 update, We’re coasteering!!!

 Whilst coasteering is an adventure activity and therefore one that involves a degree of risk, we go to great lengths to manage and control risk factors, keep them at low-levels and keep you as safe as possible.

 We’re members of the National Coasteering Charter – an organisation set up to establish and maintain the highest standards amongst coasteering providers.

-We aim to be in the water for between 2 and 2.5 hours.
-That, we’ve found, is about right for 99% of people!
-We do offer special extended ‘Beast-steer’ sessions that cover more ground for much longer – give us a call if you think you’re – as they say – ‘hard enough’!
+Our half-day sessions involve being in the water for between 2 and 2.5 hours.
+We’ve found that’s about right for 99% of people!
+We do offer special extended ‘Beast-steer’ sessions that cover more ground for much longer – give us a call if you think you’re up to the challenge!

 Most important – footwear.
 Trainers are the absolute best thing to wear coasteering – they’ve got good grip, thick soles and are secure on the foot.
 Wetsuit boots are ok (you want a decent sole though) and beach-shoes/reef-shoes can be adequate IF they’re secure.
 You really, really don’t want to lose a shoe mid-coasteer.